Accept no substitutes.

 - An interesting variation from Final Fantasy VIII: Rinoa does this with Squall after she finds him unconscious in the desert after Time Compression, but it's mostly shown from the back - most likely to highlight the wings on the back of her outfit.

-- Snake holding Big Mama in Metal Gear Solid 4 is an interesting twist, because all the symbolism up until that point was that Snake was the self-sacrificial, messianic one and Mama was his mother (she even blatantly described Snake's birth as an 'immaculate conception').
+- Snake holding Big Mama in Metal Gear Solid 4 is an interesting twist, because all the Faux Symbolism up until that point was that Snake was the self-sacrificial, messianic one and Mama was his mother (she even blatantly described Snake's birth as an 'immaculate conception').

 - in the .hack series, Kite holds the dying Mia in this manner.